idmo/truenorth-dillonbeach/src/pages/docs/general.md

 ## No Grills or Firepits

 We do not proivde a grill or a firepit, nor do we allow guests to bring and use their own.
-Again, this is a preventive measure due to the extreme fire risk with old woodmen structures.
+Again, this is a preventive measure due to the extreme fire risk with old wooden structures.

 There are free firepits available to use on the beach.

+## Visitors

+We are fine with guests having visitors during their stay.
+For example, 2-3 friends over for dinner is totally reasonable.
+Keep in mind, as the guest, you are responsible for your visitors.
+Any damage they do is your responsibility.

 ## Parties and Events and Other